 Location: 640 Broad St, YMCA for Youth Development Community Room (across from St Joseph’s)

 Meet with Lt.
 James Barrows, who reports on incidents in the previous month.
 Talk face to face with the police commander to resolve quality of life issues.
-Learn about programs to reduce crime from other invited guests.
-Get to know your neighbors and their concerns.
-Crime Watch window placards are available at each meeting.

 For agenda updates contact Doug, firstname.lastname@example.org

-Thursday, January 25, 6:00 to 8:00 – South Providence Neighborhood Association Meeting
+Thursday, May 23, 6:00 to 8:00 – South Providence Neighborhood Association meeting

 To get on the SPNA mailing list, contact Dwayne Keys, email@example.com, (401) 369-1334.